 Colour, size, reliability – there are lots of factors that can affect whether a car is right for you.
 But have you considered fuel economy?
-If you love a spontaneous road trip or need to drive a lot of long distances, the number of miles you can get to the gallon could make a big difference – for the environment and your bank balance!
+If you love a spontaneous road trip or need to drive a lot of long distances, the number of miles you can get to the gallon - the real mpg - could make a big difference – for the environment and your bank balance!

 Every new car made will come with official miles per gallon (MPG) figures, provided by the manufacturer.
 However, you might find that the official figure doesn’t match up to the one you get when you actually hit the road.